amanarora9848/unige-rt1-assignment1/README.md

 For the proportions Z-test, we aren't directly dealing with population means or variances, but instead with the proportions of the successes in two groups.
 The population parameters in this case would be the true proportions of successes, which again, we estimate from our sample data.

-As far as the validity of the test is concerned, the sample size is large enough for the Central Limit Theorem to hold.
-The sample size is large enough for the normal approximation to the binomial distribution to be valid.
+As far as the validity of the test is concerned, it would suffice to state that the following conditions are met:
 1. **Random sampling**: the data was collected randomly - 100 runs out of several possible runs.
 2. **Large sample size**: the sample size is 100, which is much greater than 30.
 3. **Normality**: sample size is large so central limit theorem applies (distribution of sample mean is approximately normal).